-With worries about visibility and slippery surfaces, autumn can be tricky for running.
-Here's everything you need to know about staying warm, dry and running this autumn.
+With low visibility and slippery surfaces, autumn presents its own set of challenges for runners.
+Here's everything you need to know about staying warm and dry when running this season.

 Many brands release waterproof, and even hi-vis, versions of their most popular running shoes around autumn and winter.

-Make sure your running shoes are made from breathable fabrics, with mesh vents on the upper to boost airflow to allow any moisture to escape your shoes, reducing your risk of blisters as well as wet, soggy feet.
+Make sure your running shoes are made from breathable fabrics, with mesh vents on the upper to boost airflow.
+This allows any moisture to escape your shoes, reducing your risk of blisters as well as wet, soggy feet.

-Well-fitting rainers will go a long way to preventing blisters, so make sure you choose the best running shoes for you.
-Get your free gait analysis at your local Runners Need store.
-Using video technology to analyse how your feet respond to every step, our expert fitters can assess your biomechanics and running style to ensure you're running in the perfect trainers.
+Well-fitting running shoes will go a long way, so make sure you choose the best for your feet.
+When you book a gait analysis at your local Runners Need store, an in-store specialist uses video technology to analyse how your feet respond to every step, assessing your biomechanics and running style to ensure you're running in the perfect shoes.

-If you're running on trails, ensure you're wearing a proper trail running shoe rather than a road running shoe.
-Trail shoes are usually constructed from a no-sew, sock like, full piece upper to help protect your foot.
+If you're running on trails, ensure you're wearing proper trail running shoes rather than road running shoes.
+Trail shoes are usually constructed from a no-sew, sock-like, full-piece upper to help protect your foot.
 They're also specially designed with deeper lugs and a more aggressive tread pattern to grip rugged terrain giving you more stability on slippery surfaces.
-They're also made from tougher stuff with hidden plates and toe protectors to help protect your feet from bruising from rocks and roots.
+Plus, they're made from tougher materials, with hidden plates and toe protectors, making them extra protective when you're stepping over rocks and dodging tree roots.

-This is one of our most frequently asked questions in autumn and winter and if you want to keep your trainers in good nick the answer is no. Putting your running shoes through the washing machine can damage the foam that makes up the midsole, reducing its cushioning effect.
+This is one of our most frequently asked questions in autumn and winter and if you want to keep your running shoes in good nick the answer is no. Putting your running shoes through the washing machine can damage the foam that makes up the midsole, reducing its cushioning effect.

 Instead, to safely clean your running shoes:

-- If possible, remove the insole and laces, clean in a bowl of lukewarm water with a dash of laudry detergent to remove sweat and dirt.
+- If possible, remove the insole and laces, and clean in a bowl of lukewarm water with a dash of laundry detergent to remove sweat and dirt.

 - Use a light scrubbing brush or old toothbrush to lightly remove dirt and grit from your running shoes.